Fluminense FC: Pioneering football in Rio

+Fluminense Football Club was founded on 21 July 1902, in the neighbourhood of Laranjeiras, in the city of Rio de Janeiro, by a group of young of Brazilian aristocracy and football enthusiasts led by Oscar Cox, an English citizen born in Brazil, who had come into contact with the sport whilst studying in Lausanne, where he got acquainted with the practice of football.
+Cox was subsequently elected as the first president.
+Therefore, it was the first football club to be founded in the city, whose most popular sport at the time was rowing.

 The first official match was played against now defunct Rio Football Club, and Fluminense won 8–0.
 The club's first title came in 1906, when Fluminense won the state championship (Campeonato Carioca).

 In 1911, disagreement between Fluminense players led to the formation of Flamengo's football team.
-The so-called Fla-Flu derby is considered one of the biggest in the history of Brazilian football.
+The so-called Fla-Flu is considered one of the biggest derbies in the history of Brazilian football.
 Three years later, in Fluminense's stadium, the Brazil national football team debuted, against touring English club Exeter City.
 It was also there that they won their debut title, in 1919.

 By 1922, Fluminense had 4,000 members, a stadium for 25,000 people, and facilities that impressed clubs in Europe.